Data Centers in Ulm

 Natural Disaster Risk

-Ulm has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.6 as of September 2025.
-This rating reflects the region's minimal exposure to catastrophic events and high coping capacity.
+Ulm has a low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This rating reflects the region's minimal exposure to significant environmental threats, making it a secure location for critical infrastructure.

 - Earthquake: A low but present seismic risk.